MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ## Reviewing events

 Events measure the score drop or worsening in the metric status.
 Drifts in an initiative scores, or within metrics for an initiative, can be monitored as events.
+Events include:

+- **Metric score drop events**: Issued with there's a decrease of at least 2% in metric score (exposure grew by 2%) since yesterday.
+- **Initiative score drop events**: Issued when there's a decrease of at least 2% in initiative score since yesterday.

-On the **Events** page, you can view and filter events.
+On the **Events** page for an intiative, you can view and filter events.

 ## Next steps